-Following are the advantages of Cost, Insurance and Freight agreement:
+Following are the advantages of the Cost, Insurance and Freight agreement:

-- The benefit for the seller is that he or she can take cheap insurance.
+- The benefit for the seller is that they can take cheap insurance.
 But add a bigger amount for that when giving a CIF quote.

-- For the buyer, the advantage is that he or she does not have to worry about disclosing the cargo value to their own insurer.
+- For the buyer, the advantage is that they do not have to worry about disclosing the cargo value to their own insurer.

-- A CIF contract is beneficial to the buyer if he or she has little experience with the seller’s country.
-Or lack relevant contacts to properly handle the cargo in seller’s country with regard to carriage and insurance agents.
+- A CIF contract is beneficial to the buyer if they have little experience with the seller’s country.
+Or lack relevant contacts to properly handle the cargo in the seller’s country with regard to carriage and insurance agents.